TNS: Terrain Traversability Mapping and Navigation System for Autonomous Excavators: : System Architecture

-In this section, we describe our novel algorithm for geometric-semantic fusion.
+\textbf{Traversability with Geometric and Semantic Fusion: } In this section, we describe our algorithm for geometric-semantic fusion.
 From the semantic and geometric information, we use a continuous traversability score $T\in [0, 1]$ to measure how easily the surface can be navigated.
 This is especially relevant to off-road scenarios because we prefer flat regions over bumpy roads to save energy.
 Moreover, when an excavator is navigating on a construction site, being able to correctly identify different regions is critical to avoid hazardous situations like flipping over.

-The overall traversability score $T$ is calculated based on semantic terrain classes $C_{sem}$ and geometric traversability $T_{geo}$ as follows:
+The overall traversability score $T$ is calculated based on semantic terrain classes $C_{sem}$ and geometric traversability $T_{geo}$ on each grid:

-Based on our formulation, we make sure that the robot avoids any obstacles like rocks or excavators and forbidden regions like water.
-We also consider flat regions as traversable regions with a score of 1.
-In other cases like bumpy, mixed, or unassigned regions, we set the score according to the geometric information.
-With our current scheme, we manage to minimize the use of continuous values in the final traversability map to reduce the number of grey regions to adapt to the effectiveness of existing planners.